 F = 120 N.

 - Decide on the lever arm length.
 In our example,

 r = 0.5 m.

 - Choose the angle between the force vector and lever arm.
-If it is not equal to the default 90°, open the advanced mode of the calculator to change it.
+If it is not equal to the default 90°, open the calculator's advanced mode to change it.
 We will assume

 - Enter these values into our torque calculator.
 It uses the torque equation:

 τ = rFsin(θ) = 0.5 * 120 * sin(90°) = 60 N·m.